-Note: You can only upgrade to another instance of the current version, the immediate next version, or the version next to the immediate next version.
+Note: You can only upgrade to another instance of the current version or the immediate next version.
 Downgrading to a lower version is not supported through the UI.

 6. Click Upgrade.

 Note: When you change the IP address of the GigaVUE-FM instance using the jump-start configuration, the internal database and the in-memory caches of the GigaVUE-FM instance are not updated.
 The Database continues to have the IP address of the old GigaVUE-FM, and the image upgrade using the internal server option does not work.
 To fix this, you must restart the GigaVUE-FM instance after upgrade.